 - Yeb Saño and Fast for the Climate

-With the COP-24 talks beginning December 2018 in Katowice, Poland, walkers will begin a climate pilgrimage from Rome early October on a 60-day journey to Katowice.
-This will mark my third climate walk with Yeb Saño as efforts are made to reach people along the path on the crisis that is taking place because of global warming, and the worldwide threats from climate change.
-A walk is also planned from Bonn to Katowice – details as they become available.
+From Rome to Katowice.
+With the COP-24 talks beginning December 2018 in Poland, walkers will begin a climate pilgrimage from the Vatican in Rome on October 4, on a 63-day journey to Katowice.
+This will mark my third climate walk with Yeb Saño and other Filipinos.
+(AB) Website

 2015 People’s Pilgrimage